Live Like a Local: The Best Things to Do in Moonee Ponds

 Spend a Day at the Races

 There’s no denying one of Moonee Valley’s most popular venues is the Moonee Valley Racecourse.
 With events throughout the year, there’s always something to see at The Valley.
 Don your best attire, book a ticket for the next horse race hosted by the Moonee Valley Racing Club, and make some lasting memories with a great day out.
-If you can only attend one race this year, it’s worth noting the legendary Ladbrokes Cox Plate is held at Moonee Valley.
+If you can only attend one race this year, it’s got to be the legendary Cox Plate.

 Feehan Avenue, Moonee Ponds